 You can also use your elevator pitch to introduce yourself at networking events and mixers.
 If you're attending professional association programs and activities, or any other type of gathering, have your pitch ready to share with those you meet.

 Your elevator pitch can be used during job interviews, especially when you're asked about yourself.
 Interviewers often begin with the question, "Tell me about yourself" — think of your elevator pitch as a super-condensed version of your response to that request.

 What to Say

 Your elevator speech should be brief.
-Restrict the speech to 30-60 seconds — that's the time it takes to ride an elevator, hence the name.
+Restrict the speech to 30-60 seconds.
 You don't need to include your entire work history and career objectives.
 Your pitch should be a short recap of who you are and what you do.

 You need to be persuasive.
 Even though it's a short pitch, your elevator speech should be compelling enough to spark the listener's interest in your idea, organization, or background.

 Practice, practice, practice.
 The best way to feel comfortable about giving an elevator speech is to practice it until the speed and “pitch” come naturally, without sounding robotic.
 You will get used to varying the conversation as you practice doing so.
 The more you practice, the easier it will be to deliver it when you’re at a career networking event or job interview.